What is VOIP software?

 VoIP tools run on servers, databases, and internet connections that need protection to guard against man-in-the-middle and eavesdropping attacks.
 And because call centers and businesses often pass personally identifying information over phone lines, companies should be aware of the risks to their data.
 Companies can use a VPN or other data security protocols like encryption and firewalls to protect business information.

-Common VoIP features
+Common VoIP software features

 Text chat and messaging